 Determine the wall position according to design specifications.
 Mark lines on the floor slab, beam bottom, and ground to indicate the locations of the top and bottom horizontal keels, as well as the positions of doors and windows.

-mgo board installation
+how to install mgo board

 4. Keel Installation